fluxcd/website/content/en/docs/guides/image-update.md

+---
+title: "Automate image updates to Git"
-# Automate image updates to Git
+linkTitle: "Automate image updates to Git"
+weight: 80
+---

 This guide walks you through configuring container image scanning and deployment rollouts with Flux.